tmtxt/tmtxt.github.com/_posts/2018-11-20-async-await-in-c-sharp-and-javascript.md

 explore.
 It's quite an interesting environment, from the platform, the language to the support and the tools (although I'm a bit allergic to its Capitalized style).
 There will be more posts like this if I have enough time :D

+**Update**: as the time of writing this post, NodeJS has started to experiment [Worker Thread][workerthread], a module that provides a way to create multiple environments running on independent threads.
+Many browsers also come with Service Worker APIs, which have the similar abilities as **Worker Thread**.